bitmax-exchange/bitmax-pro-api/source/includes/_rest_pub_bar.md

 }
 ```

+**HTTP Request**

+`GET /api/pro/barhist`

 This API returns a list of **bar**s, with each contains the open/close/high/low prices of a symbol for a specific time range.

-#### URL

-`GET /api/pro/barhist`

 #### Request Parameters